 If a monochromatic color scheme is more your style, try this easy-to-craft pine cone wreath inspired by the folks at Real Simple.
 A few pine cones, a bit of spray paint, and a few metallic leaves add to a festive arrangement for your front porch.
 Simply spray paint the pine cones with white paint, arrange the cones around a wreath mold and embellish with metallic leaves and ribbon.

 Classic Pinecone Wreath

-For a minimalist approach, try this super-easy design featured at U Create Crafts.
+For a minimalist approach, try this super easy design featured at U Create Crafts.
 The ribbon makes all the difference.
-All you need is pine cones, brown spray paint, hot glue, a foam wreath form and ribbon.
+All you need are pine cones, brown spray paint, hot glue, a foam wreath form, and ribbon.
 Spray paint the wreath form, glue the cones to the form and then attach a ribbon of your choice to hang the wreath.
 Easy, classic and elegant.

 Holly and Bells Wreath